How to Clean A Boost Control Solenoid

 Step 3: Clean the Mesh

-How Do You Clean A 3 Port Boost Solenoid?
+How Do You Clean a 3 Port Boost Solenoid?

 Step 1: Disassembling the Two Metal Ports

-Step 2: Cleaning the Vent Port
+Step 2: Clean the Vent Port

 Step 3: Reassemble and Test

-How Do You Test A Boost Solenoid?
+How Do You Test a Boost Solenoid?

 Testing the Resistance